Encephalartos kanga: Status

-The Encephalartos kanga is listed as critically endangered by the IUCN.
+The Encephalartos kanga was formerly listed as critically endangered by the IUCN.
+However, upon being updated in 2024, it has now been listed as data deficient.
 It is a rare species with small populations scattered around Mt.
 Kanga.
 Its total area of occupation is less than 10 km2 and the total number of mature individuals is estimated to be less than 50.